ZNHuang/radialmri/README.md

 If running into problem about environment set-up.
 Contact author for assistant.
 A Singularity container is set up for this by the author to run these scripts.
 The author will be happy to share that container if it helps.

 ## Switch between GPU and CPU computing for simulation and (i)GRASP reconstruction

 In [radialmri/simulation_and_reconstruction.py](/radialmri/simulation_and_reconstruction.py) file, switch between annotation status of line 21 and line 22.

 ## For Detailed Usage, please refer to the jupyter notebooks in the test folder

 ## Testing Data

-Due to patient data involved, I'm not able to push the exmaple testing data to the repository.
-I'm working on an example based on a short vedio for demonstration purpose.
+Due to patient data involved, I'm not able to push realistic example as testing data to the repository.
+In the test/ directory, there is an example based on a short vedio for demonstration purpose.
+Unrealistic coil sensitivites and phase were used for simplicity.
+This example will show how the package works from simulation to reconstruction.